TobiasPSP/doneland_sources/Components/Audio/Playback/DFPlayer Mini/Prepare SD Card/README.md

 ````

 </details>

-Once done, when you now re-examine the audio files, the codec has been changed, and as a pleasant side-effect, file sizes were cut down to a quarter of their original size:
+Once the conversion is complete, you can recheck the audio files to confirm that the codec has been changed successfully.
+As a bonus, the file sizes will have been significantly reduced — typically to about a quarter of their original size due to the compression process, making it more efficient for playback with *DFPlayer Mini*.

 ````
 Name                      CodecDisplayName SampleRate BitsPerSample SizeKB